jbkinney/logomaker/docs/examples.rst

 Saliency maps of deep neural networks accentuate important nucleotides.
 We adapt a saliency logo from [#Jaganathan]_ representing the importance of nucleotides in the vicinity of U2SUR exon 9, as predicted by a deep neural network model of splice site selection.
-This example demonstrates how Logomaker is able to leverage the a lot of functionality from matplotlib, thus allowing the user to customize their logos however much they want (reproduced with author permission)::
+This example demonstrates how Logomaker is able to leverage functionality from `matplotlib <https://matplotlib.org/>`_, thus allowing the user to customize their logos however much they want (reproduced with author permission)::

     ### Saliency panel